Livingston Parish Superintendent added agenda item to address employee concerns during School Board meeting Thursday

 Over the weekend, a one percent sales tax to fund teachers salaries was voted down by Livingston Parish residents.
 In the days following, the school system announced that a job fair had to be canceled and classes at Denham Springs High School would be called off for Thursday due to too many teacher absences.

-WBRZ asked the Livingston Federation of Teachers and School Employees asked if the cancellations were due to the tax failing.
+WBRZ asked the Livingston Federation of Teachers and School Employees if the cancellations were due to the tax failing.
 The teacher's union said they did not organize the walk out, but they understand that educators are upset.

 "Teachers across the district are hurt by the results of Saturdays election and frustrated by some of the district administration's actions.
 I think the teachers at DSH were particularly upset and felt they needed to take action tomorrow.
 LFT will continue to work with staff across the district to make sure they feel heard and come up with long term strategies to address staff concerns," the group said.